Pallavisingh003/Statistics-and-Data-Analysis/README.md

 1. Principal Component Analysis (PCA) for dimensionality reduction and customer behavior analysis.
 2. Time-Series Analysis and Forecasting using ARIMA models.

-The implementation was performed using Python in Visual Studio Code (VS Code) on macOS.

-The libraries used include:

-* pandas
-* numpy
-* matplotlib
-* seaborn
-* scikit-learn
-* statsmodels
+PCA was used to reduce the complexity of customer purchase data and better understand customer behavior patterns.
+Time-Series Analysis was used to study sales data over a period of time and predict future sales using the ARIMA forecasting model.
+The complete implementation was done using Python in Visual Studio Code on macOS.
+Several Python libraries such as pandas, numpy, matplotlib, seaborn, scikit-learn, and statsmodels were used for data preprocessing, visualization, analysis, and forecasting.

 ---